LisbonLisboaPortugal.com

 Other onward travel advice

-If your hotel is in the Alfama district, consider taking a taxi.
-Alfama is a very hilly district and has almost no public transport, the nearest metro station (Santa Apolónia), is found at the bottom of the steep hill.
+Other onward travel advice If your hotel is in the Alfama district, take an Uber, Bolt or taxi rather than public transport.
+Alfama is a very hilly district with narrow roads that have almost no public transport, and the nearest metro station (Santa Apolónia) is at the bottom of a steep hill.

-If your hotel is in the Belem district again consider taking a taxi (which will be €15-€20) as the metro network, do not extend past the Cais do Sodré train station.
+If your hotel is in the Belém district, again consider taking an Uber (which will be €15-€20) as the metro network does not extend past the Cais do Sodré train station.
 If you wish to use public transport, catch the metro to Cais do Sodré metro station (green line) and then board the E15 tram.

 Related article: Guide to the E15 tramBelem guide